Lakes and Mountains - St Bees to Kirkby Stephen

 St Bees to Kirkby Stephen in 7 Days Walking Code: CCL8

 The first half of the Coast to Coast Path is a west to east traverse of the Lake District taking in most of the major lakes, valleys and mountain ranges of the north Lakes.
 This is a great route in its own right taking in many of the highlights of the Lake District.
-We have 3 holidays covering this stretch.
+We have 3 itineraries covering this stretch.

 This is our longest itinerary of our Lakes and Mountains routes, with 8 overnight stops in total.
 With this version, after the long day from Patterdale to Shap you have a nice and easy 7 miles/11km to the village of Orton before your final day to Kirkby Stephen.